Including W. Hoffmann and Zimmermann

 Bechstein now manufactures its own hammers for use in all C. Bechstein and W. Hoffmann pianos.
 Other features of C. Bechstein-branded pianos include solid European spruce soundboards, beech or beech and mahogany for grand rims and some structural parts, and maple pinblocks.
 Three pedals are standard on all pianos, the grands with sostenuto and the verticals with practice pedal (sostenuto optional).
 Over the past decade, all C. Bechstein grands have been redesigned with a capo bar (eliminating the agraffes in the treble), higher tension scale, and front and rear duplex scales for better tonal projection and tonal color.
 Also, unlike older C. Bechsteins, which had an open pinblock design, in the redesigned grands the plate covers the pinblock area.
 For better tuning control, the higher-level pianos are without tuning-pin bushings.

 C. Bechstein pianos are available in two levels of quality.
 The regular verticals and partially redesigned versions of the old grand models now comprise a lower-priced Academy (A) series.
 They were previously branded Bechstein (B), instead of C. Bechstein, a distinction that has been eliminated.
-The 51½” Concert 8 (one of my all-time favorite verticals), several smaller verticals, and the fully redesigned grands (models D, C, B, M/P, and L), comprise the higher-priced line.
+The 51½” Concert 8 (one of my all-time favorite verticals), several smaller verticals, and the fully redesigned grands (models D, C, B, A, and L), comprise the higher-priced line.
 The company says that both lines are made in Germany, though for cost-effectiveness some parts and components may originate in the Czech Republic.

-The differences between the A series and the regular C Bechsteins appear to be primarily in tonal philosophy and cabinetry.
+The differences between the Academy series and the regular C Bechsteins appear to be primarily in tonal philosophy and cabinetry.
 Regular C. Bechstein grands were designed with a higher tension scale for better projection, and with various components that the company believed would result in the greatest usable palette of tonal color: tapered soundboard, vertically laminated bridges, hornbeam hammer shanks, solid keybed, thicker rim, and hammers with walnut moldings and AAA felt.
 The grand soundboard is installed after the inner and outer rims are joined.
 The ribs are tapered after being glued to the soundboard, and the heavy-duty rim posts are dovetailed and embedded in the rim.

-The less-expensive, traditional, A-series grands have an untapered soundboard, solid beech bridge with beech cap, maple hammer shanks, expansion-type keybed, and hammers with mahogany moldings and AAA felt.
+The less-expensive, traditional, Academy series grands have an untapered soundboard, solid beech bridge with beech cap, maple hammer shanks, expansion-type keybed, and hammers with mahogany moldings and AAA felt.
 The same quality wood and strings are used in both.
 The rim parts are joined, and the soundboard and ribs installed, in a more efficient, less time-consuming manner than with the regular, higher-priced models.
 The keys of the higher-priced line still use leather key bushings, whereas the A-series keys use the more conventional cloth bushings.
 Bone keytops are an option on the regular models, and genuine ebony sharps are used on both series.

-The company uses its own Silver Line action in the A series and, in the regular series, its Gold Line action, which is made to slightly stricter tolerances.
+The company uses its own Silver Line action in the Academy series and, in the regular series, its Gold Line action, which is made to slightly stricter tolerances.
 As part of its global strategy, the company uses multiple suppliers for nearly all parts; parts for the Gold Line action come from Renner in Germany, while Silver Line parts are sourced from several countries, including China.
 Both actions appear to be well made, and both are of the Renner design, with the smooth, responsive touch characteristic of that design.

-The cabinetry of the regular C. Bechstein models is much sleeker and more sophisticated than the plain A series, though both cabinets are finished to the same standard.
+The cabinetry of the regular C. Bechstein models is much sleeker and more sophisticated than the plain Academy series, though both cabinets are finished to the same standard.
 The regular plates receive the royal hand-rubbed finish; the other plates are just spray-finished in the conventional manner.

-C. Bechstein grands are impeccably made in Europe and are “orchestrally” voiced, a concept that the company says is related to the change of timbre at different velocities of touch.
+C. Bechstein grands are impeccably made in Germany and are “orchestrally” voiced, a concept that the company says is related to the change of timbre at different velocities of touch.
 According to Bechstein, customers who do not explore this feature of tonal design often prematurely assume that the piano is voiced too bright for the American musical taste.
-(However, several of my colleagues had high praise for the wide dynamic range, tonal color, and responsive action of the redesigned 7′ 8" model C grand.)
+(However, several of my colleagues had high praise for the wide dynamic range, tonal color, and responsive action of the redesigned 7′ 8″ model C grand.)
 The company maintains that since voicing is a matter of overall piano design, their pianos are voiced at the factory to their tonal standard and should not be significantly altered.
-Some customers may still prefer the slightly warmer sound of the A-series grands, which are also about half the price of the regular C. Bechstein models.
+Some customers may still prefer the slightly warmer sound of the Academy series grands, which are also about half the price of the regular C. Bechstein models.

 Bechstein engineers oversee production of the Bechstein-designed W. Hoffmann line of pianos in the company’s Czech facility.
 This is a mid-priced line intended to compete with other mid-priced pianos from Eastern Europe and Japan.
 Currently it consists of grands and verticals in three series.
 The Tradition- and Professional-series instruments are entirely made in the Czech Republic.
 The Professional series has a higher level of design and components, and more customized musical preparation by the company’s most experienced craftspeople.
-The Vision-series pianos are assembled in the Czech Republic, but their strung backs (the instruments’ structural and acoustical parts) are imported from China.
+The Vision-series pianos are assembled in the Czech Republic, but their strung backs (the instruments’ structural and acoustical parts) are imported from Asia.